The Child Neurodiversity Specialists

 Dr. Sarah Moll qualified from Manchester Medical School in the UK in 2007 and undertook her specialist community and general paediatric training in the North West of England and North Wales.

 She is one of the few New Zealand doctors who is dual-trained in general Paediatrics and Community Child Health and is accredited by both the RCPCH (Royal College of Paediatrics and Child Health UK) and the RACP (Royal Australasian College of Paediatrics).
+Sarah was also the only paediatrician in New Zealand who was invited to present her groundbreaking work to the 2025 ADHD World Congress in Prauge.

 Sarah practices as part of the Paediatric team at Tauranga Hospital alongside her private work.
 Her passion is child neurodevelopmental health to recognise and support children early in their ADHD / Autism journey.
 Sarah had utilised the QbCheck digital ADHD diagnostic tool in the UK recognising its value in ADHD assessments and was able to secure its use in the Bay of Plenty supporting registration and implementation over a 3 month period in New Zealand.
 Sarah is keen to share and develop good practice and has presented work both nationally and internationally holding several publications.

-In her spare time, Sarah enjoys baking, cycling, walking up Mount Maunganui, and paddleboarding.
+In her spare time, Sarah enjoys baking, cycling, walking up Mount Maunganui, and paddleboarding

 — Dr. Sarah Moll